maxmuermann/sofluffy/addons/so_fluffy/README.md

     - height gradient for stripy spikes
     - thickness curve for the spike shape
 - enoki: uses the thickness curve to render a large field of mushroom-shaped strands
+- bee: a fuzzy animated bee, demonstrating use of a skinned mesh, surface targeting, and Albedo texture.
+Bee model courtesy of https://github.com/gdquest-demos/godot-4-3D-Characters

 # Fur Parameters